Fallen angel: Esotericism

+Literature and popular culture

 In the Divine Comedy (1308–1320) by Dante Alighieri, fallen angels guard the City of Dis surrounding the lower circles of hell.
-They mark a transition: While in previous circles, the sinners are condemned for sins they just could not resist, later on, the circles of hell are filled with sinners who deliberately rebel against God, such as fallen angels or Christian heretics.
+They mark a transition: while in previous circles, the sinners are condemned for sins they just could not resist, later on, the circles of hell are filled with sinners who deliberately rebel against God, such as fallen angels or Christian heretics.

 In John Milton's 17th-century epic poem Paradise Lost, both obedient and fallen angels play an important role.
 They appear as rational individuals: their personality is similar to that of humans.
 The fallen angels are named after entities from both Christian and Pagan mythology, such as Moloch, Chemosh, Dagon, Belial, Beelzebub and Satan himself.
 Following the canonical Christian narrative, Satan convinces other angels to live free from the laws of God, thereupon they are cast out of heaven.
 The epic poem starts with the fallen angels in hell.
 The first portrayal of God in the book is given by fallen angels, who describe him as a questionable tyrant and blame him for their fall.
 Outcast from heaven, the fallen angels establish their own kingdom in the depths of hell, with a capital called Pandæmonium.
 Unlike most earlier Christian representations of hell, it is not the primary place for God to torture the sinners, but the fallen angels' own kingdom.
 The fallen angels even build a palace, play music and freely debate.
 Nevertheless, without divine guidance, the fallen angels themselves turn hell into a place of suffering.